trustedanalytics-ng/platform-wiki/Platform-Administration/administration_manageorgsusers.md

      ![](/images/PlatformAdmin_Delete_User_v8.png)

 5. TAP deletes the user from the organization and displays a confirmation message in the upper right of the screen.
 Refresh your browser after several seconds to see the deletion reflected on the screen.

->This only deletes the user from the organization; their user account still exists at the platform level.

 ##Changing user roles